Solo Mining vs Pool Mining — Which Is More Profitable?

 Solo mining: lumpy, dramatic, identical-in-aggregate

-In solo mining, you get nothing for ~133 days on average, then 3.125 BCH lands in your wallet at once.
-Annualized: same ~0.0235 BCH/day expected value.
-But concentrated into ~3-4 events per year with deep variance between them.
+Solo, you get nothing for roughly 110 days on average, then 3.125 BCH lands in your wallet at once.
+Annualized, that’s the same ~0.030 BCH/day expected value — but concentrated into three or four events per year with deep variance between them.
+Minus fees too: even solo pools charge, typically 1% like SoloFury’s, deducted from the coinbase output when a block is found.

 The math fingerprint